Kristina01111000/Drws_site/README.md

  Hours worked  june 17 to july 16: 12 -> recieved

- Hours worked july 17 to august 16: 8 hours 30 min
+ Hours worked july 17 to august 16: 8 hours 30 min -> make invoice

+ Hours worked august 17 to spetember 16:

 plugins im using on site: